Please provide your zip code to see plans in your area.

 During the annual Medicare open enrollment period, you’ll likely see commercials for a “giveback” or “premium reduction” rebate that will reduce the amount you have to pay for Medicare Part B. Here’s what you need to know about how this works:

 Most Medicare beneficiaries qualify for premium-free Medicare Part A, based on their work history or their spouse’s work history.
-But Medicare Part B has a monthly premium, which is $164.90/month for most beneficiaries in 2023.
+But Medicare Part B has a monthly premium, which is $174.70/month for most beneficiaries in 2024.

-If you choose to enroll in a Medicare Advantage plan, you pay the premium for Part B plus the premium for the Advantage plan.
-As of 2023, two-thirds of all Advantage plans have $0 premiums, which means their enrollees just pay the Part B premium.
+If you choose to enroll in a Medicare Advantage plan, you pay the premium for Medicare Part B plus the premium for the Medicare Advantage plan.
+As of 2023, two-thirds of all Advantage plans have $0 premiums, which means their enrollees just pay the Medicare Part B premium.

-For plans that take this option, the Part B premium reduction can be as little as 10 cents, or as much as the full Part B premium, which is $164.90/month in 2023.
-The Part B premium reduction has to be provided uniformly to a plan’s enrollees, so everyone in the plan gets the same Part B premium reduction.
+For plans that take this option, the Part B premium reduction can be as little as 10 cents, or as much as the full Part B premium, which is $174.70/month in 2023.
+However, the Centers for Medicare and Medicaid Services (CMS) have noted that it’s fairly rare to see premium reductions that are equal to or even close to the full amount of the Medicare part B premium.
+The Medicare Part B premium reduction has to be provided uniformly to a plan’s enrollees, so everyone in the plan gets the same premium reduction benefit.

 Assuming there are Medicare Advantage plans in your area that offer a giveback rebate, it’s important to evaluate all of the available plans based on how they’ll serve your overall needs.
 If a plan has a $50 giveback rebate but will end up costing you an extra $60 every month at the pharmacy, or doesn’t include your doctors in its network, it’s probably not going to be your best option.

-CMS is looking into the marketing around giveback rebates, and addressed it in proposed rulemaking that was issued in late 2022.
+CMS has been looking into the marketing around giveback rebates, and addressed it in proposed rulemaking that was issued in late 2022 and finalized in mid-2023.
 CMS notes that the nationwide marketing of giveback rebates equal to or near the full amount of the Part B premium is a “misleading tactic that is more likely designed to attract a beneficiary’s attention so that the beneficiary will call the number and then be subject to additional marketing and potentially switched to a plan that is not well suited to meet the beneficiary’s health care needs.”
 Specifically:

-For now, if you’re seeing marketing for significant giveback rebates, be aware that these benefits may or may not be available in your area, and that the plans offering them may or may not be the option that works best for your particular needs.
+If you are seeing advertisements for giveback rebates, be sure you analyze the available plans based on overall benefits.
+The plan(s) offering giveback rebates may or may not be the option that works best for your particular needs.

 When you’re comparing plans on the Medicare Plan Finder tool, you can click on “plan details” to see more information about each plan.
 An overview page will appear, and the section at the top is all about premiums.
 The fourth line is labeled “Part B premium reduction” and it will either say “yes” or “no” depending on whether the plan offers a Part B giveback rebate.
-You can also call the Medicare Advantage insurers in your state to ask them directly about whether they offer this benefit.
+You can also call the Medicare Advantage insurers in your state to ask them directly about whether they offer this benefit, and if so, how much the premium reduction will be.

 The total monthly premium is just one aspect of your coverage, and there are numerous other features that you’re going to want to take into consideration when you’re making a plan selection.
 For example: